Skirt steak is not particularly tender, but its intense beefy flavor makes up for its textural shortcomings.

 Recipe FAQs

-In contrast, another thin cut of steak that I make often is flat iron steak.
-That part comes from the shoulder of the animal.
+Another thin cut of steak that I make often is flat iron steak.
+That part comes from the shoulder.
 It's well-marbled, less fibrous, and more tender.

 I have four tips for you: